nebari-dev/nebari/docs/source/installation/configuration.md

 #### Password based authentication

 For Password based authentication.
 Ultimately, this just defers to however Keycloak is configured.
 That's also true for GitHub/Auth0 cases, except that for the single-sign on providers the deployment will also configure those providers in Keycloak to save manual configuration.
-But ultimately, It's also possible to add GitHub, or Google etc, as an Identity Provider in Keycloak even if you formally select 'password' authentication in the `qhub-config.yaml` file.
+But ultimately, it's also possible to add GitHub, or Google etc, as an Identity Provider in Keycloak even if you formally select 'password' authentication in the `qhub-config.yaml` file.

 ```yaml
 security: